tinloaf/org-incoming/Readme.md

 # Installation

-This package is not yet on MELPA or any other repository.
-To install it manually, clone the repository or get the `org-incoming.el` file by some other means and put it in your Emacs' `load-path`.
+This package is available on MELPA.
+So, if you have MELPA you can do ~M-x package-install org-incoming RET~.
+Alternativerly, to install it manually, clone the repository or get the `org-incoming.el` file by some other means and put it in your Emacs' `load-path`.
 After that, all you need to do is

 ```
 (require 'org-incoming)